-Relationship science is a field that aims to understand the initiation, development, maintenance, and dissolution of interpersonal relationships.
-To do this, relationship science employs empirical methods from a range of disciplines, including psychology, sociology, and economics.
-Relationship science aims to answer four core questions:
+Relationship science is a field that aims to understand the initiation, development, maintenance, and breakdown of interpersonal relationships.
+Using methods from disciplines such as psychology, sociology, and economics, relationship science aims to answer four core questions:

-The first step in understanding any relationship issue is to review what experts in relationship science have studied.
-This ensures that all innovation projects that we work on are based in evidence – creating a key link between theory and practice.
+The first step in understanding any relationship issue is to review what has already been studied by experts in relationship science.
+By doing this, we can ensure that all of our innovation projects are based on knowledge of what works – creating a link between theory and practice.

-OnePlusOne has been developing the relational capability framework throughout our history.
-It draws on the capability approach of Nobel Prize winning economist Amartya Sen, which has been expanded on by others, such as philosopher and ethicist, Martha Nussbaum.
+OnePlusOne has been developing the relational capability framework throughout its history.
+This draws on the capability approach of Nobel prize-winning economist Amartya Sen, which has been expanded on by others, including the philosopher and ethicist Martha Nussbaum.
 The capability approach suggests that societies and governments should promote the capabilities of individuals to live a life they value.
 According to Nussbaum, engaging in a relationship is one such capability.
-From our perspective, that resonates deeply with the extensive body of research around why and how relationships matter.